-On the island of San Nicola there is a small palyground too, ideal for a break.
+On the island of San Nicola there is a small playground too, ideal for a break.

-We visited the Tremiti when Federico was 4 YO and he was totally enthusiastic about our journey there.
-He had so much fun that he felt asleep on the ferry back to Rodi Garganico.
+We visited the Tremiti when Federico was 4 YO, and he was enthusiastic about our journey there.
+He had so much fun that he fell asleep on the ferry back to Rodi Garganico.

 What to bring with you

 Sun, wind and marine salt.
-Your daily trip will be marked out by these three elements, so it’s very important to protect kids, and adults too… sun cream, sun glasses and bottles of water are mandatory.
+Your daily trip will be marked out by these three elements, so it’s essential to protect kids, and adults too… sun cream, sunglasses and bottles of water are mandatory.

-To avoid sea sickness remember to eat something like bread, crackers or a snack before get on the boat.
+To avoid seasickness remember to eat something like bread, crackers or a snack before getting on the boat.

 If you love to snorkel, bring your equipment!